WilliamLwj/About/_pages/about.md

 ## Recent News
+08/03/2018 I start to take the 6-week course Using Python for Research, transferring from Matlab to Python. [website](https://www.edx.org/course/using-python-research-harvardx-ph526x-0)

+02/03/2018 I start to work with Prof. Shi and his Postdoc student.

-26/02/2018 I finish the 12-week course Vision Intelligence and Machine Learning and start to take the graduate level course Machine Perception.
+26/02/2018 I have finished the 12-week course Vision Intelligence and Machine Learning and start to take the graduate level course Machine Perception.
            [website](https://www.coursera.org/learn/robotics-perception)

 02/02/2018 I start to take Prof. Jianbo Shi's graduate level course Vision Intelligence and Machine Learning.